Andrea Chénier: Performance history

-The work was first performed at the Teatro alla Scala, Milan, on 28 March 1896 with Evelina Carrera, Giuseppe Borgatti (who replaced Alfonso Garulli at the eleventh hour) and Mario Sammarco in the leading parts of soprano, tenor and baritone respectively.
+The work was first performed at Teatro alla Scala, Milan, on 28 March 1896 with Avelina Carrera, Giuseppe Borgatti (who replaced Alfonso Garulli at the eleventh hour) and Mario Sammarco in the leading roles of Maddalena, Chénier, and Carlo Gérard respectively.
 Rodolfo Ferrari conducted.

 Other notable first performances include those in New York City at the Academy of Music on 13 November 1896; in Hamburg on 3 February 1897 under the baton of Gustav Mahler; and in London's Camden Theatre on 16 April 1903 (sung in English).

 Apart from Borgatti, famous Chéniers in the period between the opera's premiere and the outbreak of World War II included Francesco Tamagno (who studied the work with Giordano), Bernardo de Muro, Giovanni Zenatello, Giovanni Martinelli, Aureliano Pertile, Francesco Merli, Beniamino Gigli, Giacomo Lauri-Volpi and Antonio Cortis.
 Enrico Caruso also gave a few performances as Chénier in London in 1907.
 All of these tenors with the exception of Borgatti have left 78-rpm recordings of one or more of the part's showpiece solos.

-Post-war, Franco Corelli, Richard Tucker and Mario Del Monaco were the most famous interpreters of the title role during the 1950s and 1960s, while Plácido Domingo became its foremost interpreter among the next generation of tenors, although Domingo's contemporary Luciano Pavarotti also sang and recorded the work.
-The Wagnerian tenor Ben Heppner tackled the role in New York City at a 2007 Metropolitan Opera revival with mixed success; his voice was impressively powerful but did not fit the style, critics alleged.
+Post-war, Franco Corelli, Richard Tucker, Mario Del Monaco and Carlo Bergonzi were the most famous interpreters of the title role during the 1950s and 1960s, while Plácido Domingo became its foremost interpreter among the next generation of tenors, although Domingo's contemporaries, Luciano Pavarotti and José Carreras also performed and recorded the work.
+The Wagnerian tenor Ben Heppner tackled the role at a 2007 Metropolitan Opera revival with mixed success: critics opined that his voice was impressively powerful but stylistically inappropriate.

+In the 21st century, the opera has been revived for José Cura, Salvatore Licitra, Johan Botha, Marcelo Álvarez, Jonas Kaufmann, Michael Fabiano and Piotr Beczała.

-The Keith Warner-directed production was performed in 2011 and 2012 in Bregenz, Austria, under the name of "André Chénier", using an almost 78-foot high statue of a dying Jean-Paul Marat sinking in the water, an ode to the 1793 Jacques-Louis David painting, The Death of Marat, which depicts the murdered revolutionary slumped over in his bathtub.
+A production at the Bregenzer Festspiele directed by Keith Warner was presented in 2011 and 2012.
+The festival, famous for its epic productions set on a stage floating on Lake Constance, set the opera in front of an almost 78-foot high statue of a dying Jean-Paul Marat sinking in the water, an ode to the 1793 Jacques-Louis David painting, The Death of Marat, which depicts the murdered revolutionary slumped over in his bathtub.

-In addition to four arias for the principal tenor ("Un dì all'azzurro spazio"; "Io non amato ancor"; "Si, fui soldato"; "Come un bel dì di maggio"), the opera contains a well-known aria ("La mamma morta") for the soprano heroine, which was featured in the film Philadelphia (the Maria Callas version is used on the soundtrack.)
-Also worth noting are the baritone's expressive monologue "Nemico della patria" and the final, rousing, soprano–tenor duet for the two leads as they prepare to face the guillotine ("Vicino a te").
+In addition to four arias for the principal tenor ("Un dì all'azzurro spazio"; "Io non amato ancor"; "Si, fui soldato"; "Come un bel dì di maggio"), the opera contains "La mamma morta", a well-known aria for Maddalena, which was featured in the film Philadelphia (a Maria Callas recording is used on the soundtrack.).
+Also worth noting are the baritone's expressive monologue "Nemico della patria", and the final, rousing duet for Chénier and Maddalena as they prepare to climb to the guillotine ("Vicino a te").